Menu

 Provenance: With Bernard Houthakker, Amsterdam; Unicorno Collection (inventory number N 477)

-Paper size: 17 x 10 1/4 in.
+Paper size: 17 x 10 ¼ in.

-This delicate watercolor by Abraham Meertens was once in the collection of renowned Dutch collectors Saam and Lily Nijstad, whose exquisite taste curated the Unicorno Collection.
-This spectacular compendium of works on paper numbered five hundred pieces and only contained drawings considered the finest in quality and condition.
-Indeed, the importance and magnitude of the Unicorno Collection recognized by the Dutch national art historical documentation agency (the Rijksbureau voor Kunsthistorische Documentatie), the Rembrandt House Museum, and the Dordrechts Museum, which, in collaboration, have researched and documented every drawing in this remarkable collection.
-The acknowledged experts in Dutch drawings, Charles Dumas and Robert-Jan te Rijdt undertook cataloguing each unique watercolor and drawing.
-The compilation, which began in 1949, has now been dissolved, but such highly regarded art pieces should be currently available to become highlights of other new and growing collections.
+This watercolor by Abraham Meertens was previously part of the collection of distinguished Dutch collectors Saam and Lily Nijstad, whose impeccable taste shaped the Unicorno Collection.
+This remarkable compendium of works on paper, consisting of five hundred pieces, contained only drawings of the finest quality and condition.
+This particular drawing originated from a group of approximately one hundred bird and animal drawings that were initially attributed to Aert Schouman.
+Schouman expert L. J. Bol, director of the Dordrechts Museum, was invited to the United States to examine the drawings in 1972.
+Unable to make the trip himself, he asked Saam Nijstad to go in his place.
+Nijstad concluded that the drawings were not by Schouman but by his follower, Abraham Meertens.
+The following year, Saam Nijstad purchased the entire grouping.
+The significance and scope of the Unicorno Collection are recognized by the Dutch national art historical documentation agency (the Rijksbureau voor Kunsthistorische Documentatie), the Rembrandt House Museum, and the Dordrechts Museum, which have collaborated to research and document each drawing in this remarkable collection.
+Renowned experts in Dutch drawings, Charles Dumas and Robert-Jan te Rijdt, undertook the cataloging of each unique watercolor and drawing.

 Please feel free to contact us with questions by phone at 215.735.8811,